All the Quinceanera Traditions

 In the quinceanera celebrations, as you have probably noticed, there is a lot of pomp and glory that comes with the celebrations.
 This means that they incur high bills in preparation for the celebration.
-Even the rich families that throw these parties sometimes have to rely on others to help them bear the burden of costs.
-The parents of the girl usually cover a bigger part of the bill, while traditionally; members of the family and the neighbors can help to cover the remaining expenses.
-The parties are about doing whatever it takes to make the day as big and special as possible for the birthday girl.
-The people who agree to pay for certain aspects of these celebrations are usually called madrinas and padrinos which mean godmothers and godfathers respectively.
-Traditionally, the way to handle the sponsors is to ask each one of them to foot a certain bill element during the festivities such as cost of cake while the others take up the cost of the band or deejay.
+Even rich families that throw these parties sometimes have to rely on others to help them shoulder the costs.
+The girl’s parents usually cover a bigger part of the bill.
+Traditionally, members of the family and the neighbors can help to cover the remaining expenses.

-This is a quinceanera tradition that involves choosing fifteen people inclusive of close family members to carry candles.
-This part of the ceremony is especially emotional because this is where the quinceanera has the chance to honor the people she considers most vital in her life.
-She often selects fifteen people, including her parents, siblings, neighbors and even friends and dedicates a candle to each of them.
+Candle lighting is a quinceanera tradition that involves choosing fifteen people to carry candles.
+This part of the ceremony is especially emotional.
+It is the moment when the quinceanera honors the people she considers most vital in her life.
+She often selects fifteen people, including her parents, siblings, neighbors, and even friends, dedicating a candle to each of them.
 Some girls choose to make the fourteen people her damas, with the fifteenth being her mother.

-The deejay or master of ceremony usually calls up each of the fifteen members one by one and maybe plays a special song for them as requested by the birthday girl as she presents each of them with a candle.
-In the process of the candle presentation, she will give a speech, about how each of those individuals helped her to achieve maturity and how they are special to her.
-In some quinceanera parties however, it can be a bit different in that, the fifteen people the quinceanera chooses are the ones who will talk about her and not the other way round.
+The DJ or master of ceremony usually calls up each of the fifteen members one by one.
+Oftentimes they play a special song for them while she presents each of them with a candle.
+In the process of the candle presentation, she will give a speech.
+Her speech reflects how each of those individuals helped her to achieve maturity and why they are special to her.
+In some quinceanera parties, however, it can be a bit different.

 Marking of the firsts